onflow/flow-go/flips/sync-protocol.md

 Since the nonce allows us to distinguish between responses to Batch and Range Requests, we can avoid optimistically setting the statuses of heights as Received for responses to Batch Requests.

 At any time, there is a single range of heights that the Sync Engine actively requests, which is tracked by the Sync Core.
 We call this the Active Range.
-The Active Range is parameterized by two variables:
+The Active Range is parameterized by two variables, which effectively replace the `Heights` map from the existing implementation:
 * `RangeStart` is the start height of the range, which is greater than or equal to `LocalFinalizedHeight`, the local finalized block height.
 * `RangeEnd` is the end height of the range, which is less than or equal to `TargetFinalizedHeight`, the speculated finalized block height of the overall chain (more details below).